obimultiplex

 • obimultiplex_forward_error: 0

-The number of differences between the obimultiplex_forward_primer and the obimultiplex_forward_match attribute values. obimultiplex by default allows up to two mismatches.
+The number of differences between the obimultiplex_forward_primer and the obimultiplex_forward_match is equal to the value of obimultiplex_forward_error. obimultiplex by default allows up to two mismatches.
 That threshold can be changed using the –allowed-mismatches option (or -e for the short version option).

 • Reverse primer: